Firswood

 Firswood is a suburban area of Stretford in the Metropolitan Borough of Trafford, Greater Manchester, England.

 Geography

 Firswood borders Whalley Range, Old Trafford and Chorlton-cum-Hardy.
 It was largely occupied by Rye Bank Farm, which remained until 1930, when private housing was built along Rye Bank Road and Warwick Road.
-The neighbouring Firs Farm was demolished in 1960, and social housing built on the site.
+Social Housing was built on part of Firs Farm after WW2.
+The remainder of Firs Farm was demolished in 1960, and St.Hilda's Junior School was built on the site.
 Before being drained, the area was largely a peat bog, which explains the lack of development before the 20th century.

 The oldest residential part of the area is Darley Park, which shares some characteristics with neighbouring Whalley Range and Chorltonville.

 St Teresa's church (1928) is a parish church in the Roman Catholic Diocese of Salford.